delaguardianick/IR-crawler-model/README.md

 - Then run main() and input the keyword to be searched.
 	- Will return a ranking of most relevant results according to the VSM

-PS:
-- We haven't been able to completely finish this assignment due to a heavy courseload and personal problems.
 These are the features still to be done:
 - Implement a web interface (don't think its too hard to link these python files to a website with Flask)
-- Implement PageRank (even though all outgoing links are collected for every page, we simply do not have time)
+- Implement PageRank (even though all outgoing links are collected for every page)